tmforum-oda/oda-component-ctk/README.md

-# ODA Component - Compliance Test Kit (CTK)
+# ODA Component - CTK

-This folder contains the test runners that execute CTK tests for an ODA Component.
+This folder contains the  Compliance Test Kit (CTK) for an ODA Component.
 There is a video demonstration of the CTKs at https://www.youtube.com/watch?v=6f82SHgwz28

 There are two levels of CTK:
-* The L1 CTK allows components to be promoted from the Stage 1 (Sandbox) to Stage 2 (Components conform to the [Component design guidelines](../oda-ca-docs/ODAComponentDesignGuidelines.md), but could be of any functional scope).
+* The L1 CTK allows components to be promoted from the Stage 1 (Sandbox) to Stage 2 (Components conform to the [Component design guidelines](https://github.com/tmforum-oda/oda-ca-docs/blob/master/ODAComponentDesignGuidelines.md), but could be of any functional scope).
 * The L2 CTK allows components to be promoted from Stage 2 to Stage 3 (Components that meet mandatory functional scope of the corresponding 'Golden Component').

 The L1 and L2 CTKs each have a static part (that tests the Component Envelope metadata) and a dynamic part (that exercises the running component via API requests).